 Section 16(a) of the Exchange Act requires directors, executive officers, and greater than 10% beneficial owners to file reports of ownership and changes in ownership of shares of Common Stock with the Securities and Exchange Commission, and applicable regulations require them to furnish the Company with copies of all Section 16(a) reports they file.
-Based solely upon review of the copies of such reports furnished to the Company, or written representations that no such reports were required, all Section 16(a) filing requirements applicable to the reporting persons were complied with, except for Mr. Coleman who filed one late report covering one transaction.
+Based solely upon review of the copies of such reports furnished to the Company, or written representations that no such reports were required, all Section 16(a) filing requirements applicable to the reporting persons were complied with, except for Messrs.
+Dutton, Garside, Glenn, Goode, Greene, Murray, Secchia, and Smith who each filed one late report covering one transaction.